axway-streams/axway-amplify-streams-js/twitter/README.md

 The streamdata.io SDK allows the use of streamdata.io to get data pushed from various sources and use them in your application.

-To run the sample, open the index.html in your browser (Chrome, Firefox, Safari).
+To run the sample, open the index.html in your browser (Chrome, Firefox, Safari, IE > 10).

-You will be asked to fill in a public and a private key.
+You will be asked to fill in your application Token.
 To get them, connect to the <a href="https://portal.streamdata.io/" target="_blank">streamdata.io portal</a> and follow the guidelines.

 You will also be asked to fill in your Twitter OAuth signature (as a HTTP header) for the Twitter url you use in the sample.
 To get the signature:
 - log in with your Twitter account to https://apps.twitter.com